Our Top Discoveries From globalFEST 2018

 Not matter how much of a music geek you may be, globalFEST is a music festival of discovery for everyone.
 Now in its 15th year, it's a celebration of music from around the world.

-This year's festival featured extraordinary Congolese music from Jupiter & Okwess, Brazilian avant pop from Ava Rocha, a twist on traditional Irish music from Jarlath Henderson, modern Iranian songs and poetry from Mohsen Namjoo, and so much more.
+This year's festival featured extraordinary Congolese music from Jupiter & Okwess, Brazilian avant-pop from Ava Rocha, a twist on traditional Irish music from Jarlath Henderson, modern Iranian songs and poetry from Mohsen Namjoo, and so much more.

 The gathering happens in just one evening.
-This year a dozen bands performed on three stages in midtown Manhattan at BB King's Blues club, its smaller sister-venue in the same building called Lucille's and at the Liberty Theater directly across the street.
+This year, a dozen bands performed on three stages in midtown Manhattan at B.B.
+King Blues Club, its smaller sister-venue in the same building called Lucille's and at the Liberty Theater directly across 42nd Street.

 Artists And Songs Featured On This Episode